keyteki/keyteki/docs/card_tutorial.md

 -   `house` - this is the starting house selected
 -   `inPlay` - these are the cards that are in play for this play
--   `hand` - these are the cards that are in the players hand
+-   `hand` - these are the cards that are in the player's hand

 #### 7. Add simple test case.